 “any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

-The range of data falling under the PI category in CCPA is also much broader as it includes:
+The range of data falling under “personal information” in the CCPA includes:

-- Personal identifiers such as the consumer’s real name, postal address, phone numbers, social security numbers, or driver’s license
+- Personal identifiers such as the consumer’s real name, postal address, phone number, social security number, or driver’s license

 - Online identifiers that could be used to trace a consumer’s online presence back to them, such as cookies, IP addresses, email addresses, account names, usernames, etc.